skryptz5m/burglary-docs/index.md

 Welcome to the documentation page!
 Here, you will find all the information you need to install and configure qb-burglary effectively.
 We have everything you need to make the most of your experience.
 Our documentation is designed to be easy to navigate and understand, so you can find the information you need quickly and easily.
 If you have any questions or need further assistance, please feel free to create a ticket in the discord.

 {: .warning }
-> This website documents the features of the current `main` branch of the Just the Docs theme.
-See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.
+> This website documents the features of the current

 ----
 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/